mattburtnz07/Udacity-Predictive-Analytics-for-Business-Coursework/README.md

 This project involves formatting data and training a classification model to predict default risk and assess whether a customer is a good credit risk.
 Four models were trained using Alteryx including; logistic regression, decision tree, forest model and boosted model.
 These models were compared and the best chosen to assess the default risk for the company.

 4: Project 4 - AB Test a New Menu Launch
+This project involves conducting an A/B Test on the introduction of an updated menu and television advertising campaign for a coffee chain using Alteryx.
+The results of this analysis are used to determine whether the updated menu would be implemnented in all stores across the chain.
+Another key part of the project was creating trend and seasonality variables for the analysis.

 5: Project 5 - Forecasting Sales